Point of View

 Taking Notes in Meetings

 Old way: Scratch notes on a legal pad during the meeting.
-Transcribe the key points into whatever system you use when you get back to the office — if you get back to the office, if you remember, if the next meeting doesn't eat the time.
+Transcribe the key points into whatever system you use when you get back to the office.
+If you get back to the office.
+If you remember.
+If the next meeting doesn't eat the time.

 This matters more than it sounds.
-The bottleneck in deal tracking has never been information — it's the friction between having the information and getting it into the system.
+The bottleneck in deal tracking has never been information.
+It's the friction between having the information and getting it into the system.
 Remove the friction and the system stays accurate.
 A system that stays accurate is one you can trust.
 A system you trust is one that actually helps.

 Pipeline Reviews